anomalylabs/colorpicker-field_type/documentation/general/output.md

 # Output

-This field type returns the addon instance as a value.
-You may access the object as normal.

 **Examples:**

 ### `code`

-Return the code only without the leading #.
+Return the code only without the leading "#".

 ```
 // Twig Usage